 Being a great mixture of quality and sound adaptability, this bass will definitely suit a wide variety of needs.
 Hands down, it’s one of the best Squier bass guitars.

-Squier by Fender Affinity Jazz Electric Bass Guitar – 5 String
+Squier By Fender Vintage Modified Jazz Bass V 5 String Electric Bass Guitar

 Whether you’re more into jazz or heavy metal, not including at least one 5 string bass guitar wouldn’t be fair.
 The body is slightly wider, as to accommodate the wider neck and bridge.
-Having alder as the wood of choice for the body, this bad boy offers amazing sustain, which is especially needed for that low B string.
-Twenty medium jumbo frets are more than enough to please most bass players, and the rosewood fingerboard feels good under the fingers.
+Having solid wood as the wood of choice for the body, this bad boy offers amazing sustain, which is especially needed for that low B string.
+Twenty medium jumbo frets are more than enough to please most bass players, and the maple fingerboard feels good under the fingers.

 Smooth yet not too slippery, providing excellent control over each and every not fretted.
 As it is a 5 string after all, rumbling lows are very well defined as expected, and the mids and highs don’t fall behind as well.
 The overall sound is excellent, as this bass guitar features a wide range of very finely balanced sounds.

 You can either choose from 7 colors–Inca Silver, Amber Burst, Black, Candy Apple Red, Olympic White, 3-Color Sunburst, or just plain Natural, which is the guitar above.
 One of these colors should be badass enough for you, and one is sure to make you stand out onstage.